 At this stage, you are ready to run Oracle Universal Installer at the command line, specifying the response file you created, to perform the installation.
+On Windows Vista, you must open the command prompt with Administrator privileges.
 The Oracle Universal Installer executable, setup. exe, provides several options.
-For help information about the full set of these options, run setup. exe with the -help option, for example:
+For help information about the full set of these options, run setup.exe with the -help option, for example: